 As well as this tax, additional running costs include: utility bills, service charges associated with general maintenance.

-Rental agencies operate in the majority of all major ski resorts in the Canada, providing full rental and management services, typically for 7%-11% commission depending on the type of property and its location.
+Rental agencies operate in the majority of all major ski resorts in Canada, providing full rental and management services, typically for 7%-11% commission depending on the type of property and its location.

 There are currently two categories that a non-Canadian resident will fall into: